SilkRose/Pony/stories/fleetfall/fleetfall.md

 *I can't stop thinking about her.*

+*I feel like I can't live without her.*

+*I feel like I can't live with her either…*

 *If she did like me, why hasn't she asked me out?
 Rainbow Dash isn't the type of pony to hide how she feels.
 Usually, I'm not either.*

+*Usually, I'm not this anxious…*

 *I guess I can think of one reason: Wonderbolts aren't allowed to date.*